15 Best Restaurants On The Isle of Skye For 2025

 If you’re looking for exceptional seafood and classic Scottish cuisine in a more formal setting, head to Scorrybreac.
 Michelin-recommended, this beautifully designed restaurant is a must-book for serious foodies.

 Fine dining meets the finest seasonal produce and ingredients so local that chef Calum Munro and his team often forage in the local bay.
-After dinner, head upstairs, where you’ll find an intimate bar serving cocktails and single malts with beautiful views.
+After dinner, head upstairs, where you’ll find an intimate and relaxed little bar serving cocktails, local gins, and single malts with beautiful views over the town’s pretty harbour.

 Birch Cafe, Portree